 Enthusiasm for using cover crops in combination with growing corn is growing steadily by the day.
 These crops are used to keep the soil covered through the fall, winter, and early spring.
 They contribute to building soil health, keeping excess nitrogen on the field until the following growing season, and fighting compaction.
 Recent USDA survey data are pointing to higher yields for cash crops that follow a cover crop planting.

 The problem facing growers who want to use cover crops with corn is that there is typically a very short growing window after the late fall corn harvest.
 Progressive growers are trying out a variety of methods to get cover crops seeded in late August and September, after the corn is mature but before it is harvested.
 Seeding then can extend the growing window for cover crops by a month or more.
 However, there aren't reliable, cost-effective methods today to seed cover crops into standing corn that can approach 10 feet tall.

 Rowbot is redefining what’s possible for farmers by using robotics.
 Our first machine is a small, self-driving, multi-use platform that travels between rows of corn, removing height constraints imposed by a rapidly growing crop.

 Our Rowbots work in teams to apply nitrogen fertilizer in sync with corn needs, inter-seed cover-crops into tall corn, and collect data to inform both current and future work.

-We are now starting to form our plans for 2015 and beyond.
+We have completed early test marketing our in-season nitrogen (sidedressing) and cover crop seeding services.
 Please contact us if you are an ag retailer, agronomist, or corn grower with interest in where Rowbot services will be available in the future.